saitamasahil/Pixel-Launcher-Extended/README.md

 - Force-stop Pixel Launcher from Settings (or reboot device again)
 - Double-tap once on home screen.
 Grant superuser permissions and enjoy

+### Uninstallation
+- Simply uninstall module from magisk

+### How to update
+- When there is new update available simply flash new version in magisk without removing previous version.
+- If you have flashed latest version already & now wanna select different choices while flashing.
+You can flash module again without removing/uninstalling existed module.

 ### Add-ons
 These add-ons are optional & add extra functionality to Pixel Launcher Extended.